Muhammed-Firoz/terraformproject/README.md

 Terraform template is mainly making Virtual Machines and associated resources. in terraform template/module, there is 3 files <main.tf>, <vars.tf>, <solution.plan>.
-<main.tf> is the main script which describes the resources to be created. <vars.tf> file contains the variables that used in <main.tf> script.You can change the variable values by changing default values for each variable in the <vars.tf>.
-You can also add a deafult value for the variable <num_vms>,which is not specified now. <solution.plan> is the file where terraform plan is saved for creating 2 VMs.
+<main.tf> is the main script which describes the resources to be created. <vars.tf> file contains the variables that used in <main.tf> script.You can change the variable values by changing default values for each variable in the <vars.tf>. <solution.plan> is the file where terraform plan is saved for creating 2 VMs.

 **How to use the terraform template to create an image**